 PhD Programs

-Following the first year, students in Molecular Biosciences programs have the flexibility to create an individualized curriculum tailored to match their research training needs.
-With input from their academic and thesis advisors, students select from a variety of one, two and three-credit courses to deepen and complement the knowledge needed to pursue their own thesis project.
-As one of their course requirements, and in alignment with NIH training goals, all students must take a course in biostatistics, which is done typically during the second year.
+Following the first year, students in Molecular Biosciences have the flexibility to create an individualized curriculum tailored to match their research training needs.
+With input from their academic and thesis advisors, students select from a variety of one, two and three-credit courses to deepen the knowledge needed to pursue their own thesis project.
+As one of their course requirements, and in alignment with NIH training goals, all students must take a course in biostatistics, which is usually done during the second year.